prepare.blog

 UV Purification

 Devices like the SteriPEN use ultraviolet light to inactivate bacteria, viruses, and protozoa.
 They work on clear water only — turbid water blocks UV penetration.
-They require batteries or USB charging, which makes them grid-dependent.
+They also require batteries or USB charging, which makes them grid-dependent.
 I carry one as a backup, not a primary.

 MethodKills BacteriaKills VirusesKills ProtozoaRemoves SedimentLimitations